UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 ## Goal

-In this session, we are going to benchmark thread parallelism.
+In this session, we are going to benchmark thread parallelism, as we should not make claims about performance without measurements `[CppCore Per.6]`.

 ```mermaid
 flowchart TD